angdealba/symbolic/README.md

     - PUT
         - Description: updates an entry for a single Patient object in the database
         - Returns the newly updated Patient object and a 200 OK on success, and a 404 Not Found on error if the Patient with the specified id is not found in the database.
 Patient objects contain an integer identifier "id", a string value "vaccinations" listing any vaccinations the patient has received, a string value "allergies" listing any allergies for which the patient has been diagnosed, and a string value "accommodations" representing any accommodations the patient has been approved for.
-        - Fields: an integer param "id" specifying the id number of the Patient to update and a JSON object containing the following values
+        - Body fields: an integer param "id" specifying the id number of the Patient to update and a JSON object containing the following values
             - vaccinations (type: String)
             - allergies (type: String)
             - accommodations (type: String)